Sabine Pass LNG Terminal, United States of America

 IPS also provided its SimSci-Esscor operator training simulation system for the terminal.

 The engineering, procurement, and construction (EPC) contract for the terminal was awarded to Bechtel Corporation in December 2004.
 The contract was valued at $647m.
-Bechtel was responsible for both phases 1 and 2 of the terminal.
+Bechtel was responsible for both phases one and two of the terminal.

 In May 2005, a consortium of Mitsubishi Heavy Industries America and Zachry Construction Corporation was awarded the EPC contract for three LNG tanks of the terminal.

-In July 2006, the consortium received another contract for two LNG storage tanks during phase 2 expansion of the terminal.
+In July 2006, the consortium received another contract for two LNG storage tanks during phase two expansion of the terminal.

 PND provided design and construction services for a 1,350ft bulkhead at the terminal.

-Emerson supplied various equipments for the LNG storage tanks.
-The company provided one radar gauge, two servo gauges and two Rosemount Field communication units.
+Emerson supplied various equipment for the LNG storage tanks, including a radar gauge, two servo gauges and two Rosemount Field communication units.

 Design, procurement and construction services for the expansion project will be provided by Bechtel under a $3.9bn contract awarded in November 2011.